Floer theory and reduced cohomology on open manifolds: Loopwise dissipativity

-We show the existence of constants $\delta$, $\delta_1$ and $\delta_2$ as above.
-We take $\delta$ so small that any loop of length $2\delta$ has diameter less than the radius of convexity of $M$ with respect to $g_J$.
-The isoperimetric inequality guarantees there is a constant $c$ such that any loop of length $<2\delta$ is fillable by a disk $v:D\to M$ such that
+Let $\delta>0$ be so small that any loop of length $2\delta$ has diameter less than a tenth of the radius of injectivity of $M$ with respect to $g_J$.
+The isoperimetric inequality of Lemma \ref{lmIsopCurv} guarantees that any loop of length $<2\delta$ is fillable by a disk $v:D\to M$ such that